Sustainability and Implementation Study:

 |Step 1: Questionnaires||Step 2: ASSIST eLearning program||Step 3: Questionnaires|

 The ASSIST research team is led by Dr. Penny Corkum at Dalhousie University, and comprised of Canadian health and education researchers and practitioners.
 The team is looking to gain insight from teachers on how ASSIST is used to support teaching and how best to sustain the program over time.
 Teachers are asked to complete ASSIST’s 6-session program in 6-8 weeks.
 Each session takes 30-60 minutes.
 A series of questionnaires, taking no more than 25 minutes, will be administered before and after using the program.
 Registration is limited to 300 Canadian teachers.

 Teachers registering for this unique opportunity to gain free access to the ASSIST eLearning program should be working with students in grades 1-12 who have either Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD) or Learning Disabilities (LDs).

-Based on our previously collected research data, we found that teachers who partake in the ASSIST program will have:
+Based on our previously collected research data from over 140 teachers, we found that educators who partake in the ASSIST program will have: